openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 In the future, we will need to change the behavior of OpenShift components to be able to receive supplemental provider-specific components from an infrastructure provider or, if a component manages something else (i.e. kubelet, kcm), adjust its behaviour (set `--cloud-provider=external` arg to kubelet for example).

-Specific component changes will be described in details within separate enhancement documents on a per-component basis.
+Specific component changes will be described in detail within separate enhancement documents on a per-component basis.

 #### Machine Config Operator